GlebBatykov/minerva/README.md

 Using the `directory` parameter you can specify the project creation directory.

 Using the `debug-compile-type` and `release-compile-type` parameters, you can specify compilation types for `debug` and `release` project build types.
-You can change them at any time in the `app setting.json' file.
+You can change them at any time in the `appsetting.json' file.

 Using the `docker-compile-type` parameter, you can specify the compilation type for which `Dockerfile` will be generated.
 You can generate the `Dockerfile` again at any time using the `docker` command.